nithyaramakrishnan/data-shield/install.md

     </tr> -->
   </table>

+**Note:** Node enrollment and app certificate issuance will now succeed by default on platforms running out of date microcode.
+If you want these operations to fail on out of date platforms, you can provide the option `--set Manager.FailOnGroupOutOfDate=true` when installing your cluster.
+It is not possible to change the option on existing clusters.
+{: note}

 9. To monitor the startup of your components, you can run the following command.

   ```
   kubectl get pods
   ```
   {: codeblock}